Star Cruiser (1988 video game)

 Star Cruiser (スター クルーザー, Sutā Kurūzā) is a role-playing first-person shooter video game developed by Arsys Software and released in Japan for the PC-8801 and X1 home computers in 1988.
 The game was released for the PC-9801 and X68000 computers in 1989, and then ported by Masaya (NCS) to the Mega Drive in 1990.

 The game is an early example of an action role-playing game with fully 3D polygon graphics, combined with first-person shooter gameplay and space flight simulation when exploring the open-ended outer space with six degrees of freedom.
 All backgrounds, objects, and opponents in the game are rendered in 3D polygons, years before the technique was widely adopted.
 The game emphasized storytelling, with plot twists and extensive character dialogues, taking place in a futuristic science fiction setting.

 Namco licensed the Mega Drive version of Star Cruiser for a North American release entitled Star Quest, which Namco planned to publish for the Sega Genesis in July 1994.
-However, the North American release of Star Quest was eventually canceled.
+The North American release of Star Quest was eventually canceled.

 Plot

 The game is set in the future, when 200 years have passed since Central Earth ended a war that began when humans made first contact with aliens.
 The balance of power, however, is being jeopardized by the militaristic nation VOID, which is attempting to deport all aliens from civilized society, and by the remains of the Earth Federation, the Federation Patrol.
 VOID is planning to wage war and take control of the galaxy, but a small battalion on the Ganymede satellite of Jupiter is being trained to resist VOID.

 The story begins with protagonist Brian training in a simulation set up by his friend and comrade, Gibson, and instructed by his trusted droid, Freddy.
 After he finishes training, Brian goes to a restaurant, where he is given the news on VOID, which has a nearby base that acts as a stronghold and is sending out threatening enemies.
 The team cannot confront them directly because of an energy field protecting the base from ordinary weaponry.
 However, Brian is asked to lead a kamikaze attack, with a starship that can temporarily charge through the energy field with Shield Buster technology.
 Brian is tasked with crashing into the fortress and destroying it from the inside, and stealing a prototype spacecraft, the Star Cruiser, to even the odds in the war.
-Shortly after the briefing, however, their own Ganymede base is attacked by VOID.
+Shortly after the briefing, their own Ganymede base is attacked by VOID.
 The protagonist eventually embarks on a quest involving the exploration of the galaxy.